Hide

 Please note due to privacy laws, anyone aged 14 years or older has to get their own statement.
 Young people aged 14 years or older can give the Department of Human Services permission for their parents to access their immunisation history statement.

-If the details of the immunisation history statement are not up to date, contact your health provider.
+If the details of the immunisation history statement are not up to date, please contact your health provider.

 NEWS AND EVENTS